alexanderkoller/pergamon/src/bibtypst.typ

 ///
 /// ```typ
 /// #show ref: it => if-citation(it, value => {
-///    if "Koller" in value.reference.lastnames {
+///    if "Koller" in family-names(value.reference.fields.parsed-author) {
 ///      show link: set text(fill: green)
 ///      it
 ///    } else {